A new Karin Slaughter series featuring my namesake!

 As noted above, I didn't warm to Andrea in the first book.
 Thankfully, in Girl, forgotten Andrea resurfaces and transforms into a kick-butt newly-mind US Marshal.
 I like her now!
 She has some grit to her instead of being a bit pathetic as she was in the first book.

 Despite the disturbing subject matter of both the cold and new cases, I found Girl, forgotten to be a compulsive read.
-There are a lot of tied threads in both cases and I thought the book was a unique take on the subject matter.
-I liked seeing Andrea develop, and I'd be keen to read more books featuring her and the work of the US Marshals.
+There are a lot of tied threads in both cases that Slaughter cleverly weaves together.
+I thought the book was a unique take on the subject matter and I liked that Slaughter shone a light on patriarchy and power.
+It was nice to see Andrea develop, and I'd be keen to read more books with her and Catfish doing Marshal stuff together.

 Rating: ⭐⭐⭐⭐